 Getting Started at the National Level

-As stated earlier, ACI offers training and national certification examinations for Aggregate Technicians, many which go hand-in-hand with a number of concrete technician certifications.
+As stated earlier, ACI offers training and national certification examinations for Aggregate Technicians , many which go hand-in-hand with many concrete technician certifications.
 Note that with the progression of technician certification levels, there are additional standards that the applicant must be well-versed in.
 The links in the chart below take you to the respective ACI pages with these standards, as well as information on ACI study materials and more.

 |Certification||ACI Definition||Certification Requirements/Recertification|